opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 ---
 layout: post
-title: "Hosting OpenSearch MCP Server with Amazon Bedrock AgentCore"
+title: "Hosting the OpenSearch MCP server with Amazon Bedrock AgentCore"
 authors:
  - jiapingzeng
 date: 2025-08-04
 categories:
  - technical-post
 meta_keywords: "MCP, Agentic, Agent, Model context protocol, MCP server, LLM integration, observability agent, Bedrock AgentCore, hosted MCP server"
-meta_description: "Learn how to deploy OpenSearch MCP Server with Amazon Bedrock AgentCore Runtime."
+meta_description: "Learn how to deploy the OpenSearch MCP server with Amazon Bedrock AgentCore Runtime."
 ---

 The [OpenSearch MCP Server](https://github.com/opensearch-project/opensearch-mcp-server-py) enables AI agents to interact with OpenSearch clusters through the Model Context Protocol (MCP).
 While you can run the OpenSearch MCP Server locally, hosting it on AWS Bedrock AgentCore Runtime provides a scalable, managed solution that's accessible from anywhere.

-In this post, we'll walk through two approaches to deploy the OpenSearch MCP Server on Bedrock AgentCore: using a CloudFormation template for a quick setup and manually configuring it using the AgentCore CLI.
+In this post, we'll walk you through two approaches to deploying the OpenSearch MCP server on Bedrock AgentCore: using an AWS CloudFormation template for a quick setup and manually configuring it using the AgentCore CLI.

 ## Prerequisites

 Before you begin, ensure that you have the following:

 - An OpenSearch cluster
-- Access to one of the supported Bedrock AgentCore regions: `us-east-1`, `us-west-2`, `eu-west-1`, or `ap-southeast-2`
+- Access to one of the supported Bedrock AgentCore Regions: `us-east-1`, `us-west-2`, `eu-west-1`, or `ap-southeast-2`

-**Note**: While Bedrock AgentCore is only available in these four regions, your MCP server can connect to OpenSearch clusters in other regions over the public internet.
+**Note**: While Bedrock AgentCore is only available in these four AWS Regions, your MCP server can connect to OpenSearch clusters in other Regions over the public internet.

-## Method 1: Using CloudFormation Template (available for Amazon OpenSearch Service users)
+## Method 1: Using a CloudFormation template (available to Amazon OpenSearch Service users)

-The fastest way to get started is to use the OpenSearch MCP Server CloudFormation template, which automatically provisions all necessary resources.
+The fastest way to get started is to use the OpenSearch MCP server CloudFormation template, which automatically provisions all necessary resources.

 ### Deploying the template

 The CloudFormation template requires these parameters:

-**Required:**
+**Required**:
-- **Agent Name**: A name for your MCP server.
+- **Agent name**: A name for your MCP server.
-- **OpenSearch Endpoint**: Your cluster's endpoint URL.
+- **OpenSearch endpoint**: Your cluster's endpoint URL.
-- **OpenSearch Region**: The AWS region where your cluster is located.
+- **OpenSearch Region**: The AWS Region in which your cluster is located.

-**Optional:**
+**Optional**:
-- **DiscoveryUrl, AllowedClients, AllowedAudience**: OAuth2 configuration.
-If not provided, the template creates Cognito resources automatically.
+- **DiscoveryUrl, AllowedClients, AllowedAudience**: OAuth 2.0 configuration.
+If not provided, the template creates Amazon Cognito resources automatically.
-- **ECR Repository**: For storing the container image, auto-created if not specified.
+- **Amazon Elastic Container Registry (Amazon ECR) repository**: Used to store the container image; auto-created if not specified.
-- **Execution Role**: An IAM role for AgentCore Runtime, auto-created with proper permissions if not specified.
+- **Execution role**: An AWS Identity and Access Management (IAM) role for AgentCore Runtime; auto-created with proper permissions if not specified.

 ### Understanding the outputs

 Once deployment completes, it produces these key outputs:

-- **AgentArn**: The ARN of your Bedrock AgentCore Runtime.
+- **AgentArn**: The Amazon Resource Name (ARN) of your Bedrock AgentCore Runtime.
 - **DiscoveryURL**: The OAuth discovery endpoint.
 - **TokenEndpoint**: The token endpoint obtained from your discovery endpoint.
 - **McpUrl**: The URL of your hosted MCP server.